 Yes.
 No individual will be turned away for an inability to cover the cost of tuition.
 The Leadership Institute makes available numerous scholarships, including those for non-profits, small businesses, people from underrepresented communities, and more.
 Please apply for the program and if you are accepted, the scholarship application will be made available.

 The Community Leadership Program Committee, made up of the Curriculum and Project teams, plan and execute the Community Leadership Program.
 The Board of Governors, in conjunction with the executive director, oversee the committees and all other aspects of the organization.
 All committees are made up of alumni volunteers who donate their time to create fulfilling leadership experiences for participants.

-More than 1,700 leaders have graduated from the Community Leadership Program.
-Most continue to play important leadership roles in Central Iowa.
-Visit our Alumni Directory to see our list of alumni.
+More than 2,000 leaders have graduated from the Community Leadership Program.
+Our alumni continue to play important leadership roles in more than 280 community organizations in Greater Des Moines.
+Visit our Alumni Directory to see our list of member alumni.